 - Access is restricted between 10.30am and 5pm Monday to Friday, and 8am to 6pm on Saturdays

-- Access to the zone is not restricted on Sundays
+- Access to the zone is not restricted by a barrier on Sundays

 - You may enter the town centre before the barrier is closed, but not thereafter

 - The area is for the use of pedestrians only